alanwilkins521/alanwilkins521/README.md

 - 👋 Hi, I’m @alanwilkins521
-- 👀 I’m interested in finding an entry level role in backend developing or data analytics
+- 👀 I’m interested in finding an entry level role in data analytics of all kinds
-- 🌱 I’m currently learning Python, SQL, HTML, CSS, and JavaScript
+- 🌱 I’m currently learning Python, SQL, HTML, CSS, JavaScript, and Salesforce admin
 - 💞️ I’m looking to collaborate on resume building, interview practice, networking
 - 📫 How to reach me: email: alanwilkins521@gmail.com